Ignoring frame damage might seem harmless if your vehicle still “drives fine,” but underneath the surface, serious problems can be brewing.

 What Causes Frame Damage and How to Spot It

 Frame damage can often occur from common accidents like collisions or even minor fender benders.
-It’s essential to know both visible signs, like misaligned doors, and hidden issues that might not be immediately apparent.
-Being aware of these factors can help you spot problems early and prevent further damage.
+It is essential to know both visible cues and subtle signs that something is off with your vehicle’s structure.

 Common Accidents That Lead to Structural Issues